 Silky Soulful Eric Nolan of The Ojay's Keeps It Old School with His New Music In My Life & On My Way

 Eric Nolan is the 3rd member of the Legendary O’Jays.
-This talented man defiantly has the necessary ingredients for long-term sustainability in the music industry.
+This talented man definitely has the ingredients for long-term sustainability in the music industry.
 From humble beginnings, dancing on top of his mother's table doing the James Brown, to becoming one of the most polished voices of our time, Eric is unstoppable!
 With all the changes within the music industry today, I thought that I would have a chat with him to find out how he's navigating through it.
 Here's what he told me.

 Hi Eric, how are you doing?
 I'm great, how are you doing?

 I'm having a wonderful day.
 I hope the same is true for you.
 Oh yes, I'm making it work.
-In fact, I just dropped my dog off at the groomers.
+In fact, I just dropped my dog off at the groomer.

 What kind of dog do you have?
 I have a Maltese Shih Tzu.
 He's eight years old.
 I believe that's 56 years old in dog years.
-His name is Ashton, but I’ve nicknamed him Puppy.
+His name is Aspen, but I’ve nicknamed him Puppy.

 My husband has a Maltese.
 All bad boys love little cute dogs.

 That's true because my husband loves that dog.
 Your husband is tough, I promise you!
 He may be small, but you don't mess with that little dog!

 I know that's right!
 He doesn't waste any barks.
 If he barks, it’s something going on!

 What color is Puppy?
 He's grey and white.

 Is this your first time ever having a dog?
-No, when I was a child, we had a family German shepherd but as an adult, I always said, “I don’t need another mouth to feed.”
-I finally made the decision to get a dog and I fell in love with him.
+No, when I was a child, we had a family German shepherd, but as an adult, I always said, “I don’t need another mouth to feed.”
+I finally made the decision to get a dog, and I fell in love with him.
 In fact, I love him so much that I said, “Lord, let me go before he goes.”
 I don't know what I would do if something happened to him.
 I would be heartbroken!
 Dogs are unbelievably loyal.
-If people were like that, we would have a better world. dogs will go anywhere with you at any time!
+If people were like that, we would have a better world.
+Dogs will go anywhere with you at any time!
 Whether it's snow, rain, or sleet, they are there!
 I even buy him clothes.
-He has a Sherwin jacket; a hoodie and I buy him quality food.
+He has a Sherwin jacket; a hoodie, and I buy him quality food.